FelixWolf/.github/code_of_conduct.md

 2. Have fun.

 # Enforcement
-In the interest of transparency, all reports and outcomes are public.
+In the interest of transparency, all reports(both pending and handled) and outcomes are public.
 This includes:
 * The original report.
 (Reporter name may in certain cases)
 * Parties involved.